vighneshiyer/vighneshiyer.com/content/research/education/higher_education_in_eecs-principles.md

 # Steps to A Proper EECS Education

 - I have some more notes in 90/research/education.md and School_Curriculum.adoc
+- Separate principles from curriculum or rather resources, higher education in eecs, principles and resources

 ## What Are We Doing?